calliope-project/calliope/doc/user/configuration.rst

          monetary:
             e_cap: 500  # per kW of e_cap_max

-A demand technology based on a time series in the file ``demand_test.csv`` might define:
+A demand technology, with its demand data stored in a time series in the file ``demand.csv``, might look like this:

 .. code-block:: yaml

-   consumption-tech:
+   my_demand_tech:
       parent: 'demand'
       constraints:
-         r: 'file=demand_test.csv'
+         r: 'file=demand.csv'

 Technologies must always define a parent, and this can either be one of the pre-defined abstract base technologies or another previously defined technology.
 The pre-defined abstract base technologies that can be inherited from are: